Detecting Identification Failure in Moment Condition Models: Introduction

-The asymptotic behaviour of the quasi-Jacobian matrix is studied under four identification regimes.
-The main text provides results under strong, semi-strong,\footnote{Semi-strong identification is also known as nearly-weak identification \citep{Antoine2009}.} and weak (or set) identification.
-Under strong identification, the moments are very informative about the true value of the parameters which can be consistently estimated at a $\sqrt{n}$-rate.
-Under semi-strong identification, the moments are less informative but sufficiently so that the parameters are consistently estimable, at a slower than $\sqrt{n}$-rate which reflects the reduction in information.
-Under weak and set identification, the moments are insufficiently informative compared to sampling uncertainty and multiple distant solutions to the moment conditions appear plausible, even in large samples, so that the parameters cannot be consistently estimated.
-Under higher-order local identification, the parameters are globally but not locally identified, the parameters can be consistently estimated but with non-normal limiting distribution; this is considered in the Supplement.
-Under (semi)-strong identification,\footnote{The term (semi)-strong will refer to cases where identification can be either strong or semi-strong.} the quasi-Jacobian is shown to be asymptotically equivalent to the usual Jacobian: after re-scaling, it is asymptotically non-singular.
-Under higher-order and weak identification the quasi-Jacobian is asymptotically singular with eigenvalues vanishing on the span of the identification failure, i.e. directions in which identification fails.
-It is thus informative about the presence of identification failures and which directions are poorly identified.
+The asymptotic behaviour of the quasi-Jacobian matrix is studied under three identification regimes: including strong, semi-strong, and weak (or set) identification.
+Under strong identification, the moment conditions are informative, have a unique solution, under semi-strong identification are less informative but sufficiently so that for estimates to be consistent and asymptotically Gaussian. \citet{Antoine2009}, \citet{Andrews2012} showed that: under (semi)-strong identification, standard inference methods such as the t-test with standard normal critical values are asymptotically valid.\footnote{The term (semi)-strong will refer to cases where identification can be either strong or semi-strong. \citet{Antoine2009} further distinguish between nearly-strong and nearly-weak identification.
+Under the latter, the limiting distribution may be non-Gaussian.
+Here, when this is the case, it will be referred to as higher-order local identification.} Under weak and set identification, the moments are insufficiently informative compared to sampling uncertainty and multiple distant solutions to the moment conditions appear plausible, even in large samples, so that the parameters cannot be consistently estimated and standard inference methods are not asymptotically valid.
+The Supplement also considers higher-order local identification, where the solution is unique but not locally identified; it can be consistently estimated but with non-Gaussian limiting distribution.
+Under (semi)-strong identification, the quasi-Jacobian is shown to be asymptotically equivalent to the usual Jacobian: after re-scaling, it is asymptotically non-singular.
+Under higher-order and weak identification the quasi-Jacobian is asymptotically singular with eigenvalues vanishing in directions where identification fails.
+It is thus informative about the presence of identification failures and which directions are not identified.

 Building on these results, this paper constructs a simple test procedure for subvector hypotheses on the parameters $\theta=(\theta_1^\prime,\theta_2^\prime)^\prime \in \mathbb{R}^{d_\theta}$ of the form: